nnguy152/react-cheatsheet/components.md

 There are two types of comoenents:
   - Presentational: Functional components that render data (does not have state) and can accept props.
-  - Container: Class components that can contain presentational components and can take in data  (has state).
+  - Container: Class components that can contain presentational components and can take in data  (has state, which allows components to be reusable and encapsulated).
 Usually has a constructor to assign state.

 ---

 ### Nested Components